Extend-Robotics/photoneo-cpp-examples/PhoXiAPI/ColorCameraExtrinsicsToROS/ReadMe.txt

 2. Run PhoXiControl
    2.1.
 Connect to a scanner
    2.2.
-Make sure `Structure->ColorCameraImage` transfer is enabled 2.3.
-Make sure `ColorSettings->Resolution` is as desired
+Make sure `Structure->ColorCameraImage` transfer is enabled
-3. Run ColorCameraCalibrationToROS application and redirect output to yaml file 3.1 e.g. `./ColorCameraCalibrationToROS > MyColorCalibration.yaml`
+3. Run ColorCameraExtrinsicsToROS application and redirect output to launch file 3.1 e.g. `./ColorCameraExtrinsicsToROS > MyColorCameraRangeExtrinsics.yaml`

-The application will print out frame level calibration params of ColorCamera of the connected scanner.
+The application will print out launchfile publishing ColorCamera/Range extrinsics of the connected scanner.
 If not connected to any scanner, it will automatically connect to the first in PhoXiControl.